EdixonAlberto/api-hackernews-node/README.md

 $ npm run start:prod
 ```

+To fill the database for the first time you must use the following endpoint: `POST: /api/refresh`, it will fill the
+`posts` table for the first time and keep it updated **once a time**.

+Then a user must be created to authenticate and generate an **access token** and thus be able to interact with the other
+routes.

+All endpoints are documented in the following endpoint: `GET: /api/docs`

 ## Testing

 In the [/docs](/docs) folder there is a postman collection with all the endpoints ready to test